Why I'm Not Voting

 However, Trump's character is beyond concerning.
 He has a history of striking deals and reneging once he no longer needs the other party, not to mention cheating on the people he's supposed to care the most about.
 Is he Gilded Age style populist reform dressed up in wolf's clothing or is he just a wolf?
 I worry that if elected, he will fail to empower the politicians now supporting him.
 He's building a team of potentially great players but he's not a coach I trust to look out for anyone but himself.

 For someone like Trump, there’s always a need for more.
-What's the next trophy after his final term is up?
-While I trust that Americans would try to prevent any attempt to hold onto power, there’s still a risk.
-I worry that a lot of the undecided / independent crowd is willing to overlook Trump's character because they're so fed up with the system, in part because I feel that urge too.
+What's the next trophy after his final term is up and will his unorthodox approach to foreign policy pose a threat to all of our safety?
+I worry that a lot of the undecided and/or independent crowd is willing to overlook Trump's character and associated risks because they're so fed up with the system, in part because I feel that urge too.

 There’s an argument that, if someone like Trump is going to be elected, it should happen sooner rather than later, while the system is damaged but still salvageable.
 Are we in that sweet spot now or is it already too late?
 The irony among left-leaning voters is that they seem to believe our government is so fragile that Trump could co-opt it, yet they want to re-elect the people that oversaw the weakening of that same system.
 The irony on the right is the belief that Trump will put the people before himself.